Visas for Employees of International Organizations and NATO

 Immediate Family Members

+Aliens who may qualify for immediate family status on this basis include: any other relative, by blood, marriage, or adoption, of the principal alien or his/her spouse; a same-sex domestic partner; and a relative by blood, marriage, or adoption of the same-sex domestic partner.
 The term "domestic partner" means a same-sex domestic partner.
-Domestic partners may be issued G visas if the sending country would provide reciprocal treatment to domestic partners of U.S. citizen employees of international organizations in that country.
+Domestic partners may be issued A or G visas if the sending country would provide reciprocal treatment to domestic partners of U.S. citizen government and international organization officials and employees.

 For NATO visas, immediate family member means the spouse or child of a member depending on him or her for support.